As you write, it's helpful to have a literary elements list to maximize the power of your words.

 Some examples of hyperbole are:

 Have you ever read a sentence that allowed you to envision exactly what the author was describing?
-If so, chances are that the writer was using imagery, which is a literary device that appeals to the reader’s physical senses.
+If so, chances are that the writer was using imagery, which appeals to the reader’s physical senses.

 A common term for imagery is figurative language, which is how writers show the story, as opposed to telling it.

-One of the best places to use imagery is in the setting in a story.
+One of the best places to use imagery is in the setting of a story.

-Just like the five senses, there are different types of imagery, such as:
+Just like the five senses, there are five types of imagery:

 These are examples of the five types of imagery: